junxit/us-congress-bills-115/metadata.md

 - 2017-09-18 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 With written report No. 115-158.
 - 2017-09-18 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 With written report No. 115-158.
 - 2017-09-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 222.
+- 2017-10-04 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6324)
+- 2017-10-04 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6324)
+- 2017-10-05 — Message on Senate action sent to the House.
+- 2017-10-06 — Presented to President.
+- 2017-10-06 — Presented to President.
+- 2017-10-18 — Signed by President.
+- 2017-10-18 — Signed by President.